 As you can see, the picture above is about -2EV underexposed and Auto White Balance gives a warm tint.
 In the RAW converter software, I simply adjusted exposure to give a +2EV bias and played with the Color Temperature setting until I found one that faithfully reproduced the original colors (in this case, 3000K).

 Depending on your RAW converter software, there may be many more adjustments you could bring to your picture.

 When To Use RAW

 To maintain good relations, we are told never to discuss politics or religion.
 For photographers, add the debate concerning “JPEG vs RAW.”
 Don’t get caught in that debate, or allow yourself to be intimidated by either camp.

-If you have no intention in post-processing, there is no point in shooting RAW.
+If you have no intention in doing post-processing, there is really no point in shooting RAW.

 If you are a beginner/enthusiast photographer and are still learning about exposure, composition and the many other techniques that will make you a better photographer, you may choose to concentrate on mastering these techniques first and postpone shooting in RAW to a later date.